-By hosting a Pollinator Picnic and fundraising with friends, family, at your school or within your wider community this summer, you can help us reach and inspire more people to make a positive difference for wildlife!
+By having a Pollinator Picnic and fundraising with friends, family, at your school or within your wider community this summer, you can help us reach and inspire more people to make a positive difference for wildlife!

 Across the UK, our wildlife, especially our pollinators like bees and butterflies, are facing more challenges than ever before.
 Over 70% of our butterflies and a third of British wild bees and hoverflies are in decline.
 Climate change, habitat loss, and pesticide use are all factors contributing to these losses.

 What would nature be like without the buzzing of bees or the beauty of butterflies?